collierrgbsitisfise/aws_developer_exam_notes/README.md

  - Green instances can be created ahead of time
  - Easy to switch between old and new.
  - You pay for 2 environments unitl you terminate the old servers.

+# CodePipeline

+A fully manage CI/CD Service.
+ - Orchestrate Build, Test & Deployment.
+The pipeline is triggered every time there is a change to your code.
+ - Automated Realease Process.
+Fast, consistent, fewer mistakes.
+Enables quick release of new features and bug fixes.
+ - CodePipeline integrates with: CodeComit, CodeDeploy, GitHub, Jenkins, Elastic Beanstalk, CloudFormation, Lambda, Elastic Container Service.